 Ingredients

-- Paprika – Adds a hint of smokiness and great color.
+- Paprika – adds a hint of smokiness and great color.

-- Salt – We prefer kosher salt.
+- Salt – we prefer kosher salt.

-- Pepper – Freshly cracked black pepper is best.
+- Pepper – freshly cracked black pepper is best.

 See the recipe card for quantities.